svetlana9797/rpgcore/README.md

-# SwiftFMIRPCore
+# SwiftFMIRPCore base

 This project defines the main building blocks for a RolePlayingGame.
-It conatians a stub implementation to show that a game can be build.
-The project is separaetd to several modules and each module, can be re-defined.
+It contains a stub implementation to show that a game can be build.
+The project is separated in several modules and each module can be re-defined.

 --------------------------------------------------------------------------------------------------------
+# My implementation

 Map Generation & Player Movement Implementation